KartikShrikantHegde/Docker-Flask-Sample/README.md

 http://localhost:8000/
 ```

-The browser should display "Hello World" message.
+The browser should display ```Hello World``` message.
 The app is up and running inside a docker container using docker-compose.

 ## Running the tests